MARS-Group-HAW/model-soh/SOHLogisticsBox/README.md

 ## SemiTruckRealTimeLayer

 The `SemiTruckRealTimeLayer` is a real-time data integration layer that fetches and processes official road closure data from the German Autobahn API (https://autobahn.api.bund.dev/).
-It periodically queries all major Autobahn routes for scheduled closures and injects them into the simulation during runtime.
+It periodically queries all major Autobahn routes for scheduled closures and construction zones, injecting them into the simulation during runtime.

-This layer parses closure intervals and geospatial coordinates, then adds them as structured road block events into the `SemiTruckLayer`.
-The closures are dynamically recognized based on location and time, ensuring agents adapt their routes accordingly to avoid closed roads.
+This layer parses closure intervals and geospatial coordinates, then adds them as structured events into the `SemiTruckLayer`.
+These include:

+- Road closures, which are recognized by keywords such as "Sperrung" in the official data and result in a temporary removal of affected edges from the road network.

+- Construction zones, identified by terms like "Baustelle", "Sanierung", or "Instandsetzung", and marked as areas with reduced speed limits (e.g., 60 km/h) instead of full blockage.

+Closures and construction sites are dynamically recognized based on time and location, ensuring that trucks adapt their routes accordingly to avoid disruptions or reduce speed in affected zones.

+To maintain performance, all detected events are cached using unique keys, preventing redundant processing.
+The system updates:
+- Closures every 60 minutes
+- Construction zones every 24 hours (due to an enormous amount of construction zones to be processed)

-By automatically pulling updates every defined interval of minutes, the `SemiTruckRealTimeLayer` enables near-live scenario modeling, essential for testing time-sensitive logistics operations, rerouting strategies, and the impact of infrastructure disruptions.
+This real-time integration enables near-live scenario modeling, making it suitable for evaluating time-critical logistics, rerouting strategies, and infrastructure-related delays in long-haul freight transport simulations.

-Closures are cached internally to prevent duplicate processing and ensure simulation performance remains stable, even with large datasets or frequent updates.
+## SemiTruckWeatherLayer
+The SemiTruckWeatherLayer is a real-time weather integration layer that fetches and processes live warning data from the German Weather Service (DWD) via the Warnwetter API (https://dwd.api.bund.dev/).
+It regularly updates a spatial grid across Germany and assigns dynamic weather effects to specific zones during simulation runtime.

+This layer parses weather events and applies them as speed-modifying weather zones to the simulation, depending on severity and location.
+These include:
+- Rain, fog, and storm, which moderately reduce truck speed within affected areas (e.g., 80–90% of normal speed).
+- Snow or ice, which cause significant slowdowns (e.g., 60–70% of normal speed) and increase the risk of accidents.

+All weather zones are spatially represented as polygons and checked for overlap with the simulation’s pre-defined grid (8x8km tiles).
+If a warning region intersects a zone, the corresponding speed factor and weather type are applied for the warning duration.

+To ensure up-to-date accuracy and performance, the system:
+- Updates weather data every 30 minutes
+- Filters and applies only zones with real driving impact (i.e., speed reduction < 100%)

+This real-time weather integration enables high-fidelity modeling of hazardous conditions, route-specific slowdowns, and the impact of regional weather events on long-haul freight traffic across the simulation area.
 ___

 ## Docker & ICC Cloud Deployment